Hackintoshlifeit/OC-Theme-HackintoshLife/README.md

 ## Background OC Themes

 In this section you will find various Background divided by resolution.
-How to use them: Download your favorite according to the resolution of your monitor, unzip the ZIP and insert the .icns file in EFI / OC / Resourse / Image
+How to use them: Download your favorite according to the resolution of your monitor, unzip the ZIP and insert the .icns file in EFI / OC / Resources / Image

 Full HD Background